kowalcj0/tech-test-selenium-jbehave/README.md

 ## Viewing the results

-In directory target/jbehave/view, a page named 'reports.html' has been generated, which you open that in any browser to the stories that have run and their execution status.
+After each run new report can be found in target/jbehave/view.
+Report file is named: 'reports.html'
 There should be a row for each story.
 The story reports are clickable to via links on the right-most column.

 ## Using this tutorial to start your own JBehave-based integration tests for a web site.